-Sleeping in a wooden cabin in the Italian Alps: Yolki Palki mountain village!
+Sleeping in a wooden cabin in the Italian Alps: my eco-luxury weekend at Yolki Palki mountain village!

-Sleeping in a wooden cabin in the mountains and waking up in a snowy paradise…
+Sleeping in an eco-friendly wooden cabin in the mountains and waking up in a snowy paradise…

 Since the first snow flakes of the year, I’ve been longing to live such an experience and feel a bit like Heidi winter version!

 So some friends recommended a lovely place just two hours drive from Milan.
 Set in the upper Val Bognanco, just above Domodossola, one of the seven valleys of the well-known Val d’Ossola.

 Famous for its natural thermal springs and for being the “valley of the 100 waterfalls“, the starting point for excursions such as the Cascata del Toce, Monte Rosa or the Valle Vigezzo, at 1250 mt hidden in the woods we find lovely and sustainable Yolki Palki Mountain Village!